Document Management System

 Maintaining the correct version of documents and ensuring that all personnel are using the most up-to-date version can be challenging.

-Maintain the version and change log logic for each published document edit in order to track all changes and maintain a history of document versions.
+Maintain the version and change log logic for each published document edit to track all changes and preserve document history.

 Efficiently storing and retrieving documents, especially in large volumes, can be challenging.

-Implement digital document numbering that allows for organized indexing, and retrieval of documents.
+Implement digital document numbering that allows organized indexing and retrieval of documents.

 Facilitating collaboration and review processes among multiple stakeholders.

-Enable coauthoring of documents for editing, viewing, commenting, and creating notes in real-time, while streamlining the review and approval processes.
+Enable coauthoring for editing, viewing, commenting, and creating notes in real time while streamlining review and approval.

 Being prepared for audits and inspections with accurate and easily accessible documentation.

-Comprehensive audit trails and reporting capabilities for each level of document version, enabling organizations to quickly compile and present documentation for audits, thereby improving audit readiness.
+Comprehensive audit trails and reporting for each document version to quickly compile documentation for audits.

 Managing the storage and backup of large volumes of documentation.